aws-quickstart/cdk-eks-blueprints/docs/internal/readme-internal.md

 1. Make sure you IDE is configured to format modified lines only.
 Submitting fully formatted files makes it very hard to review, and such will be rejected.
 2. Tab size is 4 and spaces (be mindful that VSCode may not be the only IDE used).
-3.  he following commands produce no errors and/or warnings:
+3. The following commands produce no errors and/or warnings:

 ```
 npm i